-Rear Yard SETBACK Lot Lines LETBACK Roof may overhang 2 feet into setback areac Side Yard Maximum site Maximum Floor coverage is the Area is the SETEACK" percentage of permitted square footage of all the lot covered by impervious structures surfaces, such as measured from buildings, the exterior walls. driveways, and Basements and porches. stairways are calculated at 50% of the actual floor area.
+Rear Yard SETBACK Lot Lines LETBACK Roof may overhang 2 feet into setback areas Side Yard Maximum Floor Maximum site coverage is the Area is the SETBACK" percentage of permitted square the lot covered footage of all by impervious structures surfaces, such as measured from buildings, the exterior walls. driveways, and Basements and porches. stairways are calculated at 50% of the actual floor area.
 Front Yard STREET FRONTAGE